astrotuna201/ntf/README.md

 All of these types are just constrained variations of a `Tensor` which conforms to the `TensorView` protocol.
 All underlying operators and driver functions require conformance to `TensorView` and not to shaped types.
 Operator arguments are handled as n-dimensional data sets.

 ## Tensor Structure
-### TensorData
+### TensorArray
-The `TensorData` class object is an abstract representation of a contiguous fixed size linear byte array.
+A `TensorArray` is an abstract representation of a contiguous fixed size linear byte array.
 No data space is actually allocated until the first access is made.
 The point of access determines where the data is allocated.
-So if data is first accessed on a device, it will only exist there unless referenced somewhere else.
-The
+So if data is first accessed on a device, it will only exist there unless referenced somewhere else, making on device temporary variables efficient.
 ### TensorView
-A `TensorView` is a struct that presents a shaped view of an associated `TensorData` object, along with a variety of access functions.
-Creation of a `TensorView` will automatically create a `TensorData` object if one is not specified.
+A `TensorView` is a struct that presents a shaped view of an associated `TensorArray` object, along with a variety of access functions.
+Creation of a `TensorView` will automatically create a `TensorArray` object if one is not specified.

-## Simple Examples of the Experience
+## Simple Use Examples
 The following is a complete program.
 It initializes a matrix with a sequence then takes the sum.
-It uses shortcut syntax to specify the matrix extents (3, 5)
+It doesn't require the user to setup or configure anything.
 ```swift
 let matrix = Matrix<Float>(3, 5, sequence: 0..<15)
 let sum = matrix.sum().scalarValue()